edward1503/Cyclistic-Bike-Share-Data-Analysis/README.md

 ## Phase 3: Process

-In this phase, I check the data for errors, transform the data and document the data cleaning process:
+This phase includes the data cleaning process.

  - Sort the data ascending by start-time, calculating ride-length based on start-time and end-time and day of week in Excel.
- -
+ - Due to the size of datasets, I import in R to check null-value and calculate summary statistic.

 ## Phase 4: Analyze